TheBrellis/Code-Quiz/README.md

 ![](./assets/img/home.jpg)

-As the user progresses through the quiz, they'll be asked a series of mulitple choice questions.
+As the user progresses through the quiz, they'll be asked a series of multiple choice questions.

 ![](./assets/img/question.jpg)